 INTRODUCTION

-This document complements and builds on the Roadmap for Risk Assessment of Living Modified Organisms.
+This document builds on and complements the Roadmap for Risk Assessment of Living Modified Organisms.

-In the context of this guidance, monitoring of LMOs refers to the systematic observation, collection, and analysis of data undertaken based on the risk assessment and following the release of an LMO into the environment, and in accordance with the objective of the Protocol.
+In this document, monitoring of LMOs refers to the systematic observation, collection, and analysis of data undertaken based on the risk assessment and following the release of an LMO into the environment, and in accordance with the objective of the Protocol.

-In the context of paragraph 8(f) of Annex III, which states that “where there is uncertainty regarding the level of risk, it may be addressed by requesting further information on the specific issues of concern or by implementing appropriate risk management strategies and/or monitoring the living modified organism in the receiving environment”.
+Paragraph 8(f) of Annex III, states that “where there is uncertainty regarding the level of risk, it may be addressed by requesting further information on the specific issues of concern or by implementing appropriate risk management strategies and/or monitoring the living modified organism in the receiving environment”.
 As such, monitoring is one of the possibilities to reduce uncertainty related to the level of risk of an LMO.
 In accordance with the terms of reference for the AHTEG, this document provides guidance on “monitoring of the long-term effects of living modified organisms released in the environment”.
-In addition, recognizing the importance of in situ conservation, Parties to the Protocol may consider monitoring within the broader context of the provisions of article 7, “Identification and Monitoring”, of the Convention of Biological Diversity (CBD) (e.g. monitoring of protected areas or keystone species).
-Article 16 of the Protocol and, in particular, paragraphs 2 and 4 may be relevant with respect to the implementation of monitoring.
+Article 16 of the Protocol and, in particular, paragraph 2 may be relevant with respect to the implementation of monitoring.

 Monitoring may help detect changes related to adverse effects, in a timely manner, before the consequences are realized, and inform the need for appropriate response measures (e.g. changes to risk management strategies, emergency response measures, a new risk assessment, or re-evaluation of prior decisions).